-2. Intel's boxed Xeon CPU package contains the CPU fan and heatsink assembly.
-If you buy a CPU separately, make sure that you use only Intel-certified multi-directional heatsink and fan.

-3. The Intel Xeon LGA 771 heatsink and fan comes with a push-pin design and no tool is needed for installation.

-4. Make sure to install the motherboard into the chassis before you install the CPU heatsink and fan.

-5. When purchasing an LGA 771 CPU or when receiving a motherboard with an LGA 771 CPU pre-installed, make sure that the CPU plastic cap is in place and none of the CPU pins are bent; otherwise, contact the retailer immediately.

-6. Refer to the MB Features Section for more details on CPU support.
+- 2. Intel's boxed Xeon CPU package contains the CPU fan and heatsink assembly.
+If you buy a CPU separately, make sure that you use only Intel-certified multi-directional heatsink and fan. - 3.
+The Intel Xeon LGA 771 heatsink and fan comes with a push-pin design and no tool is needed for installation. - 4.
+Make sure to install the motherboard into the chassis before you install the CPU heatsink and fan. - 5.
+When purchasing an LGA 771 CPU or when receiving a motherboard with an LGA 771 CPU pre-installed, make sure that the CPU plastic cap is in place and none of the CPU pins are bent; otherwise, contact the retailer immediately. - 6.
+Refer to the MB Features Section for more details on CPU support.

-Installation of the LGA771 Processor
+Installing the LGA771 Processor

 1. Press the load lever to release the load plate, which covers the CPU socket, from its locking position.
+Load Lever PnP Cap on top of the Load Plate

-2. Gently lift the load lever to open the
+2. Gently lift the load lever to open the load plate.

-load plate.